alanmynah/alanmynahdotcom/src/routes/blog/posts/github.md

 date: 2021-06-2T18:40:00.000Z
 ---

-This is an cheat-sheet to go along with [the stream I did on Scrimba YouTube channel about git and GitHub](https://www.youtube.com/watch?v=DF_vp2kE2WY).
+This is a cheat-sheet to go along with [the stream I did on Scrimba YouTube channel about git and GitHub](https://www.youtube.com/watch?v=DF_vp2kE2WY).

 <!-- more -->